Offering the true chalk stream experience to the angler community

-The Salisbury & District Angling Club offers high quality fly fishing for brown trout and grayling on the chalk streams and rivers around Salisbury in Southern England, including the rivers Avon, Nadder and the chalkstreams Wylye, Ebble and Bourne.
-Still water fly fishing for rainbow trout on small lakes.
-Coarse fishing on the rivers Avon, Nadder, Stour, and lake coarse fishing at Petersfinger, Steeple Langford and other local lakes.
+The Salisbury & District Angling Club offers superb quality fly-fishing for wild brown trout and grayling on the river Avon and its tributaries Wylye, Nadder, Ebble and Bourne in Wiltshire.
+Fly-fishing for rainbow trout is also available on small lakes, as well as coarse fishing on the rivers Avon, Nadder, Stour and the lakes of Petersfinger, Steeple Langford and Wellow.

 Steeple Langford Lakes